The Impact Intensive

 Complexity is exactly what the diagnostic is built for.

-The session isn’t about understanding every detail of your business.
+The session isn’t trying to understand every detail of your business.
 It looks for structural patterns that show up consistently across how work flows, how decisions are made, and where coordination depends on you.

 No. The diagnostic examines the operating foundation of the business, not headcount.

-You’ll have a clear view of what needs to change and why.
+You’ll have a clear view of what needs to change and why, along with a concrete path to implement those changes over the next 90 days.

-Because this is a hands-on, bespoke service and not a digital download, it isn’t sold through a standard cart.
+Because this is a hands-on, bespoke service and not a digital download, it’s not available through a standard cart.

 To get started, you’ll submit a short request form.

-I’ll review to confirm it’s a fit.
+I’ll review your submission to confirm it’s a fit.
 If so, you’ll receive a service agreement outlining scope, timeline, and deliverables.
-Once signed, you’ll get an invoice payable via PayPal.
+Once signed, you’ll get an invoice payable via PayPal, debit card, or credit card.

 After payment, you’ll receive the pre-session materials and we’ll schedule your diagnostic.